drcraig/dancraig.net/app/blog/robert-d-craig-eulogy.md

 Author: Dan Craig
 Date: 6/16/2017

 *Delivered at St. John the Baptist Catholic Church in Edmond, Oklahoma on June 15, 2017.
-Robert Craig passed away in Oklahoma City on June 9, 2017.*
+Robert Craig passed away in Oklahoma&nbsp;City on June 9, 2017.*

 Thank you all for coming.
 It means a great deal to our family to see all of the people who knew and loved Dad all together.
 He would have appreciated it.